Explorer C&C Lawson camper trailer review

 Standard electronics include a single 100Ah AGM battery and a 10A three-stage Synergex charger, with dual plugs next to the bed, two at the rear and one in the front storage box.
 The 240V circuit is optional, but includes an input on the front box with two outlets in the box, two in the electronics locker and one next to the kitchen.

 Internally, the tent has a high peak for good drainage, queen-size innerspring mattress, hard-wired ceiling LED light strip, LED reading lights and an excellently-designed step-ladder in a carpeted bag.
-All windows have Velcro inserts for easy fitting of the matching clears.
+All windows have loop and hook fasteners for easy fitting of the matching clears.

 The Explorer Lawson has so many good little features that we can't begin to cover them all here.
 Most of them don't add any extra cost, they simply represent rather lateral ways of doing things.